SinBin10/Javascript-Practice/Projects Javascript/Project Learnings/readme.md

 }

 8) IMPORTANT:-
-Transition does not work with display:none; (unsure about this...)
+Transition does not work with display:none; (100%  sure about this)

+9) if you want to apply display: none; to a div remember you can also add display none to its parent container.